My village

 The PPRNP in Val d'Isère

-The Plan for the Prevention of Predictable Natural Risks (PPRNP) regulates land use according to the natural risks to which it is subject.
-These regulations, which are imposed on the urban planning document, range from a ban on building to the possibility of building under certain conditions.
-The PPRNP is a document drawn up by government departments.
+The Plan de Prévention des Risques Naturels Prévisibles (PPRNP) regulates land use according to the natural risks to which it is subject.
+These regulations, which are binding on urban planning documents, range from a ban on building to the possibility of building under certain conditions.
+The PPRNP is a document drawn up by the French government.

 Flood risk

-From now on, the PPRn applicable in the municipality of Val d'Isère give priority to prescriptions in terms of means (constructive provisions) which allow for the implementation of new technical solutions (resistant glazing, reinforced windows) which meet the protection objectives.
+Henceforth, the PPRn applicable to the Val d'Isère municipality give priority to prescriptions in terms of means (constructive provisions) that enable the implementation of new technical solutions (resistant glazing, reinforced openings) that meet protection objectives.

-However, certain constructional provisions, such as the prohibition of openings on the most exposed façades, subject to damaging forces or energies, remain prescribed.
+However, certain constructional provisions, such as the prohibition of opening windows on the most exposed façades, subject to damaging forces or energies, remain prescribed.

-A new insert recalls the prerogatives of the local authority in terms of the instruction of town planning authorisations.
-It emphasises the responsibility of the project owner in applying the measures and the obligation to provide a certificate guaranteeing that the constraints have been properly taken into account in the project by a professional.
+A new insert recalls the local authority's prerogatives with regard to the instruction of town planning authorizations.
+It underlines the responsibility of the project owner in applying the measures, and the obligation to provide a certificate guaranteeing that the constraints have been properly taken into account in the project by a professional.

-By a judgment dated December 22, 2020the Administrative Court of Grenoble annulled the decree of April 30, 2018, which makes the proposed revision n°2 of the "Mountain Risks" section of the PPRN of the Val d'Isère municipality immediately enforceable against sectors of the municipality where the foreseeable natural risks are identified as identical or less than those assessed by the PPRN approved on April 27, 2006.
+By a judgment dated December 22, 2020The Grenoble Administrative Court has annulled the order of April 30, 2018, which makes the draft revision no. 2 of the "Mountain Risks" section of the PPRN of the Val d'Isère commune immediately enforceable against sectors of the commune where foreseeable natural risks are identified as identical to or less than those assessed by the PPRN approved on April 27, 2006.

-• For parcels classified in the 2018 PPRN as having the same or lower risk as that assessed in the 2006 PPRN, the 2006 PPRN applies.
+• For parcels classified in the 2018 PPRN as presenting the same or lesser risk than that assessed in the 2006 PPRN, the 2006 PPRN applies.

-• For parcels classified in the 2018 NNPRP as having an increase in risk to that assessed in the 2006 NNPRP, the 2018 NNPRP applies.
+• For parcels classified in the 2018 PPRN as presenting a worsening of the risk to that assessed in the 2006 PPRN, the 2018 PPRN applies.

-The more stringent provisions of these two versions of the NPRP apply.
+The most restrictive provisions of these two versions of the PPRN apply.

 PPRN 2018